 Basically, the world mostly forgot about muscle cruisers, and Harley-Davidson swooped back in with the Sportster S and is doing something it does really well.

 More high-res photos of the 2021 Harley-Davidson Sportster S

-Here are a few more photos to feast your eye on before you see one in person.
+Here are a few more photos to feast your eyes upon.